 PNC's unadjusted third-quarter margin was 3.96%, down 39 basis points from the second quarter.
 Johnson said the margin will contract again this quarter, albeit at a much slower pace.

 Margin compression is compounding earnings pressures as banks also grapple with shrinking balance sheets and the costs of new regulations.

-Paul Miller, an analyst with FBR Capital Markets, wrote in an Oct.
-25 report that the third quarter probably was "the peak" for net interest margins.
+Paul Miller, an analyst with FBR Capital Markets, wrote in a report this week that the third quarter probably was "the peak" for net interest margins.
 "Without higher interest rates or resumption of loan portfolio growth," he warned, "there is a risk that the [earnings] benefit from reserve release[s] ends before the transition to organic revenue drivers — net interest margin expansion and loan portfolio growth — occurs."